Lesson 5: Assembling the Pieces to Build the App

 </Grid>

-Since todo list names are unique, we're using the name as key prop.
+Since to-do list names are unique, we're using the name as key prop.
 We're also passing the todoList object and the onDelete, onUpdate function callbacks as props to the TodoList component.

 Full component